chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

   subsection mesh
     set type               = dealii
-    set grid type          = hyper_rectangle
+    set grid type          = hyper_cube
-    set grid arguments     = 1 : -3.14159265359 : 3.14159265359 : true
+    set grid arguments     = -3.14159265359 : 3.14159265359 : true
     set initial refinement = 5
   end

 The ``type`` specifies the mesh format used.
-We use the ``subdivided_hyper_rectangle`` mesh generated from the deal.II `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ .
-We set ``colorize=true`` to be able to adequately set-up the periodic bondary conditions.
+We use the ``hyper_cube`` mesh generated from the deal.II `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ .
+We set ``colorize = true`` to be able to adequately set-up the periodic boundary conditions.

 The last parameter specifies the ``initial refinement`` of the grid.
-Indicating an ``initial refinement=5`` implies that the initial mesh is refined 5 times.
+Indicating an ``initial refinement = 5`` implies that the initial mesh is refined 5 times.
 In 3D, each cell is divided by 8 per refinement.
 Consequently, the final grid is made of 32768 cells.

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~